psmedley/gcc-os2/gcc/config/arc/arc.md

 ;; subdf alternative that matches a zero operand 1, which then can allow ;; to use bxor to flip the high bit of an integer register.
 ;; ??? we actually can't use the floating point hardware for neg, because ;; this would not work right for -0.
-OTOH optabs.c has already code ;; to synthesyze negate by flipping the sign bit.
+OTOH optabs.cc has already code ;; to synthesyze negate by flipping the sign bit.

 ;;V2 instructions